python/devguide/triaging.rst

     - Other categorizations

  .. note::

+   Triagers may have some understanding of when a PR should be closed, but the final decision must be made by a core developer.
+This is because the creation of a PR constitutes a significant amount of effort from the author.
+Closing one without careful consideration and proper handling can easily dissaude the author from making further contributions.

-   Although triagers have the permission to close PRs, a core developer must take the final action in doing so.
-A triager should never directly close a PR.
-Instead, triagers can make use of the ``stale`` and ``invalid`` labels to suggest that it should be closed.
+   Instead of directly closing a PR, triagers can make use of the ``invalid`` and ``stale`` labels to suggest that it should be closed.
+For more information, see the :ref:`GitHub PR labels <github-pr-labels>` section.

 It is also of paramount importance to treat every contributor to the Python project kindly and with respect.
 Regardless of whether they're entirely new